null Skip to main content

 The "refrigerator" is not ideal for already opened packages.

-Even if you use an air-tight bag to completely seal the tea from oxygen, smell and humidity, you'll still need to let the package sit from 6-12 hours outside every single time you want to drink the tea.
+Even if you use an airtight bag to completely seal the tea from oxygen, smell, and humidity, as we discussed in the previous segment, you'll still need to let the package sit for 6-12 hours outside whenever you want to drink the tea.
+(Again, this can be 1 hour if you're not too strict, but still....)

-Because of this, once you've already opened tea and the tea is ready for every-day consumption, the refrigerator is not a realistic choice.
+Because of this, once you've opened the tea and it is ready for daily consumption, the refrigerator is not a realistic choice.

-Take a certain portion of the leaves – an amount you would use in about 10 days – and keep it stored inside the Chazutsu (tea caddie) for daily use.
+Take a certain portion of the leaves — an amount you would use in about ten days or so —and store it inside the Chazutsu (tea caddie) for daily use.

-It's a very convenient way of storing your tea for daily use.
+It's a very convenient and practical way of storing your tea for daily use.

-The Chazutsu (tea caddie) can then be placed in a cabinet - perhaps a dish cabinet, away from sunlight.
+The Chazutsu (tea caddie) can then be placed in a dish cabinet, perhaps away from sunlight.

-A glass bottle with a tight lid does the trick, but you might want to consider wrapping it with paper to block the light from entering.
+A glass bottle with a tight lid does the trick, but you might consider wrapping it with paper to block the light from entering.

-Once 10 days amount of tea is moved to the Chazutsu, the rest of the leaves can now be sealed airtight and put back into the refrigerator.
+Once ten days' worth of tea is moved to the Chazutsu, the rest of the leaves can be sealed airtight and put back into the refrigerator.

 What to do When the Tea Leaves Become Old

-Place a paper on the pan and roast the tea leaves on the pan and simmer under low heat.
-You can use a microwave to heat the leaves as well.
-It will produce a Houjicha with a nice aroma which you can enjoy.
+Place a paper on the pan, roast the tea leaves, and simmer under low heat.
+You can also use a microwave to heat the leaves.
+This will produce a Houjicha with a nice aroma, which you can enjoy.

 FAQ